openhab/openhab-addons/bundles/org.openhab.binding.openweathermap/README.md

 To configure persisting forecast data, create and link Items to those channels with time series support (as usual).
 Next, enable persistence for these Items using the `forecast` persistence strategy.
-Finally, open MainUI, search for one of the newly created Items, open the analyzer and select a future time range.
+Finally, open the UI, search for one of the newly created Items, open the analyzer and select a future time range.

 To access forecast data stored in persistence from scripts and rules, use the [Persistence Extensions]({{base}}/configuration/persistence.html#persistence-extensions-in-scripts-and-rules).